 Children of Alumni Discount: If you went to MTC as a camper and now have a teen of your own; or, if you are a former staff, who has a teen of your own, you will receive 20% off any tuition.
 Cannot be combined with Early Enrollment Special Pricing.

 Active Military Discount*: We offer families with one/both parent/s currently serving in the US military a 10% discount on tuition.
 Proof of eligibility required.

 School Teacher / Police Officer / EMS / Fire Fighter Discount*: We offer families with one/both parents currently employed as public school teachers, police officers, Emergency Services, or firefighters 10% discount on tuition.
 Proof of eligibility is required.

-We encourage and appreciate payments by check or wire transfer.
-Wire details available upon request.
+We encourage and appreciate payments by check, wire transfer and Venmo.
+Venmo and wire details available upon request.
 If you must pay by credit, we will accept Visa, Discover, and Mastercard.

 Camperships/Scholarships and Financial Aid